Contact

 Love will prevail.

-Jenny Boylan is the author of 18 books, a Trustee of PEN America, and the Anna Quindlen Writer in Residence at Barnard College of Columbia University.
-In 2022-23, she was a Fellow at the Radcliffe Center for Advanced Study at Harvard University.
+Jenny Boylan is the author of 19 books, President of PEN America, and the Anna Quindlen Writer in Residence at Barnard College of Columbia University.

 An excerpt from the book was published in People, and you can read that right here.